 If you can find a good premium economy fare deal and you also see business class award space, you could use fewer points and save some cash.

-Emirates jacked up their surcharges on routes between the US and Dubai this year but, fortunately, they left the fifth freedom routes to Europe alone.
-A one-way business class award ticket from JFK to Milan requires 72,500 miles one-way and the taxes/fees are only ~$110.
+Emirates jacked up their surcharges on routes between the US and Dubai in 2022 but, fortunately, they left the fifth freedom routes to Europe alone.
+A round-trip business class award between JFK and Milan requires 108,000 miles one-way and the taxes/fees are only ~$250.

 Emirates also operates a flight between Newark and Athens but the business class cabin on their Boeing 777-300 is arranged in a subpar 2-3-2 layout.
 Depending on your options, this might work for you but just keep that in mind.